jqlang/jq/README.md

 release engineering, and more.

-Source tarball and built executable releases can be found on the homepage and on the github release page, https://github.com/jqlang/jq/releases
+Source tarball and built executable releases can be found on the homepage and on the github release page, https://github.com/jqlang/jq/releases.
+Docker image is available at https://github.com/jqlang/jq/pkgs/container/jq.

 If you're building directly from the latest git, you'll need flex, bison (3.0 or newer), libtool, make, automake, and autoconf installed.